We review The Savoy and discover designer dreams, stellar service, and the world’s best vegetarian sausage

 These days, both Art Deco and Edwardian rooms are available.
 In 2021, to celebrate the100th anniversary of Italian fashion Gucci, The Savoy’s Royal Suite was transformed.
 The history of these two iconic brands are uniquely intertwined as Guccio Gucci, the house’s founder, worked as a luggage porter and lift boy at The Savoy when he was a young man.
 Decked out in bold furnishings and furniture from the Gucci Décor Collection, it’s just another way that the hotel continues to push the boundaries of luxury and what it means to live well.

 It’s the service that really sets this hotel apart and that keeps guests coming back again and again.
 If you binge the eponymous TV show, you’ll meet characters like Tony, Sean, and Mary-Kate, and you may even get a glimpse of them when you stay.
-But every single member of staff from check-in to the fitness centre to housekeeping and waiters were absolutely superb, jovial, professional, and the cherry on the top of an already luxe offering.
+But every single member of staff from check-in to the fitness centre to housekeeping and waiters were absolutely superb, jovial, professional during our stay, and the cherry on the top of an already luxe offering.

 We opted for an Edwardian-style Luxury King room which was totally gorgeous.
 From the ornate curtains to the wooden writing desk, and the wonderful art throughout, every time we returned to the space was a pleasure.